revelrylabs/sassy-npm-importer/README.md

 ## Importing packages

-Some node and bower packages contain a `main` property which points to a SASS file.
+Some node packages contain a `main` property which points to a SASS file.
 Instead of having to enter the long path to a file, you can simply use the package name and this main file is included.

 For example, if a dependency had a `package.json` file which was similar to: